rkmtlab/multi-ems/README.md

 ## Description

 The Processing sends serials to a master Arduino.
+We currently recommend to use the analog version.

+- ems_analog:
+  Control voltage by analog output.

 - ems_digital:
   The master Arduino communicates with the slave Arduino via I2C.
   Control voltage by digital output.

-- ems_analog:
-  Control voltage by analog output.

 ## Files

+- ems_analog
+  - emsFace_v3: The Processing code - GUI - v3
+  - emsFaceArd_v3: The Arduino code

 - ems_digital
   - emsFacev2: The Processing code - GUI - v2